 During your clerkship, you’ll be immersed in a challenging clinical setting dealing with diseases, illnesses, pathologies and conditions you’ve never before experienced.
 You’ll learn how physicians and medical practitioners in different cultures promote health and quality care despite limited resources.
 And you’ll be integrated into the training programs of local medical students, helping you gain the knowledge and experience you need to put your studies into practice.

 As part of your clerkship, you’ll prepare clinical case reports, a weekly blog on your observations, and a poster for presentation to your professors and peers at MSIH.

 You’ll select a location for your clerkship from one of several around the world.
-Past destinations have included India, Ethiopia, Nepal, Kenya, the Philippines, Mexico, Peru, Uganda and Sri Lanka, as well as remote locations in the United States and Canada.
+Past destinations have included India, Ethiopia, Nepal, Ghana, the Philippines, Mexico, Peru, and Sri Lanka, as well as remote locations in the United States and Canada.
 Throughout the eight-week program, you’ll be officially supervised by local faculty, and your clerkship will adhere to standards set by MSIH.
 Locations are available based on past MSIH experience and in accordance with our annual review of local conditions and travel advisories, as well as licensing requirements, visa status and citizenship.